DeanNab175/today-i-learned/README.md

 # today-i-learned
-A fullstack app with supabase
+A fullstack web app with supabase